 ShareFacebook Twitter AddThis

-To do this: cut a large piece of foil, place the asparagus in the center, fold the foil so it covers the asparagus then fold the edges to 'wrap' the package.
-Place the asparagus packet on the grill over medium heat and cook until tender (about 10 to 15 minutes, depending on the thickness of the spears).
+To do this: cut a large piece of foil, place the asparagus in the center, fold the foil so it covers the asparagus then fold the edges to make sure it's totally wrapped.
+Place the asparagus inside the foil on the grill over medium heat and cook until tender (about 10 to 15 minutes, depending on the thickness of the spears).

 Con: The asparagus will steam rather than roast so you won't enjoy the char of the grill.

 Using a grill basket is one of the best ways to cook asparagus on the grill.
 Not only will it prevent the spears from falling through the grates while you're in full heat mode, but you'll be able to enjoy the smokiness that the fire imparts on the vegetables: one of the main reasons for using the grill in the first place.

 There are many different type of grill baskets on the market but look for one with large handles.
 You can use the grill basket to cook a multitude of vegetables like sliced peppers, zucchini and mushrooms.